fentoad72/wxwarning/README.md

 weatherdf.geoson - geojson file created by wxwarning.py, contains weatherdf geodataframe wxwarning.html - html page created by wxwarning.py contaning the interactive map

-In wxwarning.py, set warnings = True to only plot NWS weather warnings, not all statements.
-Note: this may not work if there are no current warnings.

 In wxwarning.ph, newdata is set to False by default because Streamlit.io won't allow downloading data.
 Set to true to get latest NWS updates (but not on Streamlit App)